mathworks/matlab-engine-for-python/README.md

 # MATLAB Engine API for Python

-The MATLAB&reg; Engine API for Python&reg; provides a package to integrate MATLAB functionality directly with a Python application, creating an interface to call your MATLAB functions from Python code.
+The MATLAB&reg; Engine API for Python&reg; provides a package to integrate MATLAB functionality directly with a Python application, creating an interface to call functions from your MATLAB installation from Python code.

 ---
 ## Requirements